hfg-gmuend/openmoji/CONTRIBUTING.md

 ## How to Submit a Pull Request
-[Fork](https://help.github.com/articles/fork-a-repo/) the OpenMoji respository and create a ["PR" pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from your fork.
+[Fork](https://help.github.com/articles/fork-a-repo/) the OpenMoji repository and create a ["PR" pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from your fork.

 ## Developer Setup